Race suicide: Immigration

 The hypersexualization of women of color was not only socially perpetuated but was systemically ingrained into U.S. institutions.
 For instance, the first immigration legislation that set the parameters for who could enter the country was the Page Act of 1875.
 This law barred Chinese women from migrating to the U.S. out of fear that they were immoral and diseased prostitutes.
-The 1924 Johnson-Reed Act, which was passed partly to "combat the specter race suicide", brought this to an extreme by banning all Asian Americans.
+The 1924 Johnson-Reed Act, which was passed partly to "combat the specter race suicide", brought this to an extreme by banning all immigrants from Asia.
 More broadly, the Act engaged in a racialized operation of tightening the borders by setting national quotas for immigrants.
 This "hardened anti-Black racism and turned Asians and Latino/as into immutable others".
 To help pass such laws, influential scientific figures like Harry H. Laughlin testified before Congress, warning of a race suicide if such dynamics, partly based on an assumption of hypersexuality, prevailed and immigration law failed to be strong enough.